momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 $$dy=y^+\nu/\sqrt{\tau_w/\rho}$$

 where $$\nu=\mu/\rho$$ is the kinematic viscosity.
-We must now distribute layers over a user-specified distance, which can be specified in one of three ways:
+We must now distribute layers over a user-specified distance, which can be specified in three ways:

 1. As a fraction of the boundary layer thickness $$\delta_x=x0.382L/Re^{1/5}$$ where $$L$$ is the ship/body length, and $$x%$$ is the % of the boundary layer we wish to distribute layers over.
 2. As a fraction of the ship/body length $$\delta_x=x{\times}L$$, where $$x$$ is a % of the ship/body length